 13 Photos That Will Make You Fall in Love With Vietnam

 It is easy to fall in love with Vietnam.
-This country has amazing and unspoilt nature, great food and beautiful architecture.
-You can feel that it has a rough and bloody history: people are not as friendly and smiling as in the nearby Thailand or Myanmar.
+This country has an amazing and unspoiled nature, great food and beautiful architecture.
+You can feel that it has a rough and bloody history: people are not as friendly and smiling as in nearby Thailand or Myanmar.
 They are distanced and wary.
-Even though the suffering of Vietnamese people were great, they are not hateful or dogged.
+Even though the suffering of Vietnamese people was great, they are not hateful or dogged.
 It is one of the interesting facts about Vietnam.

-We spent few months traveling around this country.
-When it comes to the nature and landscapes, it’s one of the best places in South East Asia.
-Vietnam has high mountains, sea with great beaches and busy cities with amazing architecture.
-You can spend many days traveling around this country and never get bored of it.
+We spent a few months traveling around this country.
+When it comes to nature and landscapes, it’s one of the best places in South East Asia.
+Vietnam has high mountains, sea with breathtaking beaches, and busy cities with amazing architecture.
+You can spend many days traveling around this country and never get bored.

 See also: Travel Tips for Visiting Mai Chau

-This woman was more than 70 years old and she was more fit than both of us.
+This woman is more than 70 years old and she is more fit than both of us.
 She was working the entire day on the rice field, carrying the heavy bag, squatting and bending down, barefoot.

-You can see the everyday life of villagers in most places in Vietnam.
-It’s really amazing way to discover their culture.
+You can see the everyday life of villagers in many places in Vietnam.
+It’s a really amazing way to discover their culture.

 Despite the high economic growth, there is still a lot of poverty in this country.